 In order to meet this goal, I would first suggest that all international schools, worldwide, agree upon a single Individual Education Plan (IEP, or some school refer to it as an Individual Learning Plan) format.
 An IEP communicates agreed upon goals and objectives for a school year, progress, and other related services.
 This would provide a universal format and ultimately decreasing mistakes and wasted time when trying to create programs for students in transition from one school to another.

 Second, creating a common language among learning support professionals in the international schools will not only help those working in the schools but parents as well.
 Often, parents are confused by the different terminology used from school to school and are not sure if potential schools provide appropriate services to meet their child’s needs.
 Creating an international learning support language will ease these confusions.

 Finally, because there are a small number of special needs teachers in each school, it is imperative that we have a network for finding professional development opportunities, conferences, and collaboration.
-The Special Education Network and Inclusion Association, SENIA International has been around for nearly 8 years and is expanding around the globe.
+The Special Education Network and Inclusion Association, SENIA International has been around since 2001 and is expanding around the globe.
 I have been fortunate enough to help bring this wonderful organization to Europe.
 Please join our network on Facebook to stay abreast of new opportunities and information.

 The natural outcome of these systemic changes is more time spent planning for the smooth transition of students with special needs.
 This is our goal for all students!
 Let’s ensure that we are including all students in our efforts to create safe passages between international schools.